A Guest Post by Michael C. Reichert, PhD

 It was important to him that I acknowledged it had sometimes been challenging for me with my friends also.

 My son is a grown man now.
-He is a wonderful, patient teacher of boys and warm father to a son.
-I am not sure what he took from my intended message, but do know that like every boy he has had many, many gut check moments and has certainly had to exercise grit and courage.
+He is a wonderful, patient teacher of boys and a warm father to a son.
+I am not sure what he took from my intended message, but do know that like every boy he has had many, many gut-check moments and has certainly had to exercise grit and courage.